Herbert, Saskatchewan: Amenities

+Herbert has an independent grocery store, co-operative gas bar and restaurants.
+The town also comprises a post office, public library, credit union and thrift store.
+Lodging is available at a local motel and campground.
+Healthcare facilities consist of a hospital, a pharmacy, a nursing home, and senior living complexes.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Herbert had a population of 770 living in 313 of its 338 total private dwellings, a change of from its 2016 population of 856.
 With a land area of 3.69 km2, it had a population density of in 2021.